Extended Fall Share:

-We offer an Extended Fall Share for three extra weeks in October for around $105 (specific cost will be determined closer to the start of the season).
+We offer an Extended Fall Share for 4 extra weeks in October for $140.
 There will be 8-12 items each week, which may include a variety of Cooking Greens (kale, collards, tatsoi, spinach), Salad Greens (baby lettuce, arugula, spicy greens mix), Brassicas (Brussels sprouts, cauliflower, broccoli, cabbage, kohlrabi), Roots (potatoes, carrots, radishes, beets, rutabaga, celery root, turnips), Fruiting Veggies (winter squash, tomatoes, peppers, mushrooms, dried beans), and Alliums (garlic, onions).
 You will receive a weekly newsletter by email at the beginning of each week describing your share items, cooking and storage tips, important dates, helpful hints, recipes, and feature articles from the farmers.
-Watch for the dates when registration opens on our Events Calendar.
+See other sections of the website for more details about this share including pick up days, locations, and times.
+Watch for the specific dates when registration opens on our Events Calendar.

-The Thanksgiving CSA Share will be available for pick up on the Saturday before Thanksgiving at the Ann Arbor Farmers Market from 7 AM until noon or at Tantre Farm from 2 until 5 PM for $120 (specific cost will be determined closer to the start of the season).
+The Thanksgiving CSA Share will be available for pick up on the Saturday before Thanksgiving at the Ann Arbor Farmers Market from 7 AM until Noon or at Tantre Farm from 2 until 5 PM for around $120 (specific cost will be determined closer to the start of the season).
 You will receive a newsletter with storage tips and recipes for 60 to 80 pounds of multiple varieties of some of the following: potatoes, cabbage, winter squash, pie pumpkins, garlic, Brussels sprouts, beets, onions, carrots, kale, collard greens, spinach, Asian greens, cauliflower, broccoli, dried beans, rutabaga, and turnips.
 A special addition to our share is usually a jar of locally-grown, lacto-fermented veggies (some from Tantre Farm) from a local business called The Brinery (www.thebrinery.com).
-Watch for the dates when registration opens on our Events Calendar.
+Watch for the specific date when registration opens on our Events Calendar.